 Drag & drop file transfer: Easily transfer files by dragging and dropping them into the client window.

-Remote desktop software solutions are feature-rich with the aim of enhancing remote access and management.
-Regardless of how many features a solution offers, some of the must-haves are file transfer features, multi-monitor support, unattended access, real-time collaboration, and high performance and speed.
+Remote desktop software solutions are feature-rich, designed to enhance remote access and management.
+Regardless of how many features a solution offers, some must-haves include file transfer, multi-monitor support, unattended access, real-time collaboration, and high performance and speed.

 File transfer capability